-Slea Head Drive, a combination of the R559 and R549 roads, starts and finishes in delightful Dingle, a town noted for its fine restaurants and craft shops.
+Slea Head Drive (pronounced slay), a combination of the R559 and R549 roads, starts and finishes in delightful Dingle, a town noted for its fine restaurants and craft shops.
 Regardless of entry route into Dingle, I would strongly advise travelling this drive in a clockwise direction for your own safety and sanity.

 A large white stone crucifixion scene on the right hand side of the road marks Slea Head.
-I pulled my car into the small lay-by at this spectacular point to admire the appealing vista on offer.
-More animals awaited me, this time the winged variety.
-Below is a seagull with the Great Blasket Island/An Blascaod Mór and Inis Tuaisceart/Inishtooskert in the background.
+Pull your car into the small lay-by at this spectacular point to admire the appealing vista on offer.
+More animals will await you, this time of the winged variety.

 Once rounding Slea Head, the road travels north towards Dún Chaoin/Dunquin where Coumeennoole Strand is now visible from the road.
 The headland which stretches west of this beach is Dunmore Head/An Dún Mór, the westernmost point of mainland Ireland.
 The next parish is Boston.

 Approaching Dún Chaoin, a better view of Inis Tuaisceart is on offer and it’s easy to see why this island is known as The Sleeping Giant and An Fear Marbh (The Dead Man).